AI Toolset for Software Architects (Q1 2026)

 Our Current Thoughts on Working with AI Tools

 AI accelerates thinking — it does not replace it.
 AI is a force multiplier for engineering judgment, not a substitute.
 The more architectural maturity you bring to AI collaboration, the better your outcomes.
 Architects who lean on AI to skip the thinking tend to get mediocre results faster.
+(For more on the foundational skills that make this work, see our post on the Staff Engineer Toolkit.)

 Prompting is an engineering discipline.
 Own the context.
 We consistently observe a significant difference between sessions that have too little context (under-informed, generic output) and sessions that have too much context (noisy, unfocused output).
 There is no silver bullet — but the habit of researching and documenting context close to the task before starting an AI session pays dividends every time.